eclipse-imagen/imagen/docs/guide/jiffle/index.md

 To execute a script, the Jiffle runtime system needs to know the bounds of the processing area and the pixel dimensions, both of which are expressed in world units.
 If you don't supply these explicitly, it will create a default processing area for you based on the first destination image that was associated with the runtime object or, if there are not destination images, the first source image.
-In this case, processing area is simple the image area, and world units will be equivalent to pixel coordinates.
+In this case, processing area is simply the image area, and world units will be equivalent to pixel coordinates.

 You can define your own processing area using one of two methods::